car251290/Image-Chooser/README.md

 I made to select image in a sort way to getting better understanding how to build it. to get database storeted in Sharepoint

+This Ecma Standard defines the ECMAScript 2023 Language.
+It is the fourteenth edition of the ECMAScript Language Specification.
+Since publication of the first edition in 1997, ECMAScript has grown to be one of the world's most widely used general-purpose programming languages.
+It is best known as the language embedded in web browsers but has also been widely adopted for server and embedded applications.

 # Update the Css and Html I am updating this application.
 I making easier this application too also I change the looking because can be easier for the user.